SAM 2++: Tracking Anything at Any Granularity: Tracking-Any-Granularity Dataset

-We developed a comprehensive dataset, termed \textbf{T}racking-\textbf{A}ny-\textbf{G}ranularity (TAG), with annotations across three granularities: \textit{segmentation masks, bounding boxes, and key points}.
-Our dataset contains 6,000 high-resolution videos featuring diverse scenes, objects, and challenging scenarios (e.g., occlusion, motion blur, etc.).
-With a three-phase data engine with model-in-the-loop annotation workflows and strict multi-stage quality checks, we ensure large-scale, high-quality, and consistent annotations.
-For further details, please refer to the Appendix.
+We developed a comprehensive dataset for training our unified model, termed \textbf{T}racking-\textbf{A}ny-\textbf{G}ranularity (TAG), with annotations across three granularities: \textit{segmentation masks, bounding boxes, and key points}.
+Our dataset contains 6,000 high-resolution videos, which preserve fine visual details and enable accurate tracking analysis.
+It further encompasses diverse scenes, video sources, and tracked object categories, providing a representative sample of real-world scenarios.
+Moreover, TAG includes complex and challenging cases, such as occlusion, motion blur, and other difficult visual conditions, to test the robustness and generalization ability of tracking algorithms.
+With comprehensive multi-granularity annotations, a three-phase data engine with model-in-the-loop annotation workflows, and strict multi-stage quality checks, we ensure large-scale, high-quality, and consistent annotations.